 - Chains.
 You never know when you may need them, and having them with you could mean the difference between winding up stranded or not.

 - Jumper cables.
 Cold weather can wreak havoc on your car and make it difficult to start.
 Keeping jumper cables on hand is always a good idea and could help you avoid an unpleasant or potentially dangerous situation.

 - Cat litter.
 Sure it may seem weird to lug kitty litter around all winter, but if you get stuck, pouring a little around your tires can create the traction you need to get unstuck.
 (Tip: the non-clumping kind works best.)
-Need to dig out of the driveway?
-Try these eco-friendly alternatives to salt.

 - Shovel.
 Duh.